acto15/Airbnb-Los-Angeles-vs-Hawaii-_Power_BI_Report/README.md

-<span style="text-decoration: underline;">*Note*</span>: You can view the interactive dashboard only if you have installed Power BI Desktop on your PC, else feel free to go through the static report in PDF.
+*Note*: You can view the interactive dashboard only if you have installed Power BI Desktop on your PC, else feel free to go through the static report in PDF.

 ## Project Overview